specta-rs/tauri-plugin-midi/README.md

 # tauri-plugin-midi

-A WebMIDI-compatible plugin for Tauri
+A Tauri plugin designed to emulate the WebMIDI API within Tauri applications.

+Still a huge WIP.